jay-babu/cloud-iq/README.md

-# cloud-cleaner
+# auto-tune

 ## Overview

-cloud-cleaner's job is very simple.
+auto-tune's job is very simple.
 It is to clean and optimize cloud resources.

 ## How to Use

 This repository is a a backend server.

-Latest Swagger Spec is available at https://github.com/jay-babu/cloud-cleaner/blob/main/oapi/todo.yml
+Latest Swagger Spec is available at https://github.com/jay-babu/auto-tune/blob/main/oapi/todo.yml

 ## Supported Services
 - CloudWatch Log Groups